 Here the therapy consists of letting the patient walk a certain distance in consultation with the attending physician.
 Exercise therapy should be largely painless.
 If the patient is already suffering from severe pain, medication is also administered to alleviate the pain and improve blood circulation.

-What is the probable age of a smoker’s leg?
+What is the probable age of getting a smoker’s leg?

 Are there alternatives to medication and surgery?